chuchengxu/chuchengxu.github.io/_pages/en.md

 I have been admitted to the **Sino-Danish College, University of Chinese Academy of Sciences (UCAS)** to pursue a Master's degree in Cognitive Neuroscience, starting in Fall 2026, supervised by **Professor Zengguang Hou**.

-Currently, I am a visiting student at the **Institute of Automation, Chinese Academy of Sciences (CASIA)**, working in the State Key Laboratory of Multimodal Artificial Intelligence Systems.
  My research interests focus on the intersection of **Brain-Computer Interfaces (BCI)** and **Robotic Control**.
 I am dedicated to realizing more natural human-machine interaction and medical robot control through multimodal neural signal decoding.

 ---